Sorry, no records were found. Please adjust your search criteria and try again.

 - Either in person or online

-I have extensive experience supporting pupils with SEN, with expertise in ADHD, ADD, ASC (Autism), Anxiety, SEMH (Social, Emotional & Mental Health Needs), Global Developmental Delay, Trauma and Phobias, Working Memory and Processing Needs, as well as Visual and Auditory difficulties.
+I have extensive experience supporting pupils with SEN, with expertise in ADHD, ADD, ASC (Autism), Anxiety, SEMH (Social, Emotional & Mental Health Needs), Global Developmental Delay, Trauma and Phobias, Working Memory and Sensory Processing Needs, as well as Visual and Auditory difficulties.

 As the SENCO (Special Educational Needs Coordinator) in a large urban primary school for several years, I developed a deep understanding of diverse needs and how best to support them.
 My role also involved sitting on the SEN funding panel for statement requests, giving me valuable insight into the process of securing support for pupils.